jorbDehmel/oak/README.md

 ```

 ## Acorn
 Acorn is the Oak translator, compiler, and linker.
-Oak is first translated into C++, which is then compiled and linked.
+Oak is first translated into `C++`, which is then compiled and linked.

 Acorn command line arguments: